 This means using a workout plan that allows good recovery periods and an eating plan that adequately covers your calorie needs.

+Our Old School Muscle program is a pre-prepared plan that incorporates the perfect blend of all these factors.
 It's vitally important that you get these three things in balance first, or you will not be successful.

-If you train hard but don't eat right, your broken down muscles won't get the nutrients they need to repair and grow.
+Eating is what will fuel your muscles and also repair them after training has broken them down.
+If you train hard but don't eat right, your broken-down muscles won't get the nutrients they need to repair and grow.

 Growing is a result of using your muscles to their limits, which causes micro-tears that heal and strengthen when you eat and rest.